pedroteosousa/MBLD-Trainer/README.md

 These are not necessarily in the order I intend to implement them.

-# Credits
+# Random Cube Generator
-This program uses [cubejs](https://github.com/ldez/cubejs) to generate random cube states.
+This program uses the npm package [rubiks-cube](https://github.com/pedroteosousa/rubiks-cube) to generate random cube states.